-Problem Possible Cause Action Probe failure alarm is active Faulty probe or wiring Check corresponding probe connection.
-(ER01 monitor or ER02 control) connection.
-Test resistance of probe (86 Ω to 110 Ω).
+Problem Possible Cause Action Probe failure alarm is active Faulty probe or wiring connection.
+Check corresponding probe connection.
+(ER01 monitor or ER02 control) Test resistance of probe (86 $\Omega$ to 110 $\Omega$ ).
 Replace probe if necessary.
 Power failure alarm is active.
 (POFF) Power was interrupted to refrigerator.
 Restore facility power.
 Power switch is in the off "o" position.
 Turn power switch to the on "-" position.
 Power cord is loose.
 Check the power cord at the power receptacle on the wall and on the refrigerator.
-GFI/FGCI outlet has tripped.
+GFI/GFCI outlet has tripped.
 Move to standard outlet.
 Helmer does not recommend operating this unit on a GFI outlet.
 The Door Open alarm is active.
 Door is not closed completely.
 Close door.
 Door switch or wiring connection is faulty.
 Check wiring and continuity of switch contacts.
 Replace the door switch if necessary.

-Alarm is active, but not audible.
+Problem Possible Cause Action Alarm is active, but not audible.
 Key switch is in the OFF position Turn key switch to ON position.
-Battery alarm is active.
-(ER06) Back-up battery is depleted, not installed, or not connected.
-Replace or install 9V back-up battery.
+Battery alarm is active. (bAtt) Backup battery is depleted, not installed, or not connected.
+Replace or install 9V backup battery.